 Even though we moan about it from time to time, technology is often a godsend – especially during the pandemic.
 For one, it’s been invaluable with all the working from home, even though homeschooling was rough (thankfully, the kids are back in school!).
 Another positive?
 It’s helped us stay in touch with family and friends overseas.
 Although, despite the pluses, there are still a few concerns us parents have… like cyberbullying.

-For one, a study conducted earlier this year hinted at a “cyber pandemic”, and showed kids aged eight to 12 are at high risk of being bullied online (and it’s even worse for teens).
+For one, a study conducted in 2020 hinted at a “cyber pandemic” and showed kids aged eight to 12 are at high risk of being bullied online (and it’s even worse for teens).
 And it doesn’t just affect us normal folk either, but celebrities, too.
 So to get some insight on what cyberbullying is and how we can protect our kids, we spoke to Anita Low-Lim, Media Literacy Council member and senior director at TOUCH Integrated Family Group, to find out more.
 Read on for some essential advice!

 What is cyberbullying?

 Cyberbullying is the act of using the internet or technology such as mobile phones or video games to harass, threaten, embarrass or target another person.

 The five forms of cyberbullying

 There are different ways kids, teenagers and even adults experience cyberbullying online.
 And you might’ve come across a couple, too.
 Anita breaks it down for us parents and shares these various forms of cyberbullying:

 What is it: A sustained, constant and intentional form of cyberbullying.
 It involves sending offensive messages to an individual or group multiple times.

 It includes cyberstalking, which involves continuous threats and rude messages.
 But, it could also come in the form of disseminating “doctored” images or videos with the intention to cause harm.